microsoft/CSS-Exchange/.github/ISSUE_TEMPLATE/health-checker-issue.md

 A clear and concise description of what you expected to happen.

 **Script Output**
-If applicable, add the exception that you are seeing that wasn't handled.
+If applicable, add the exception that wasn't handled.

 **Additional context**
 Add any other context about the problem here.